 Uncertainty Data & Judgement, Models for Strategic Planning

-Professor Sousa Lobo's work has appeared in leading publications such as Operations Research, Journal of Finance, Administrative Science Quarterly, Management Science, and Harvard Business Review.
-He has worked on methods for the analysis of social networks, in particular the role of affect in intra-organizational task networks, as well as on sequential decision making, with applications ranging from revenue management and optimal pricing to market microstructure and optimal trade execution.
-He is currently Director of the INSEAD Middle East Campus in Abu Dhabi and leading its development.
+His work has appeared in leading publications such as Operations Research, Journal of Finance, Administrative Science Quarterly, Management Science, and Harvard Business Review.
+He has worked on methods for the analysis of social networks, in particular, the role of affect in intra-organisational task networks, as well as sequential decision making, with applications ranging from revenue management and optimal pricing to market microstructure and optimal trade execution.

 - JOURNAL ARTICLES - Optimal Portfolio Liquidation with Distress Risk - Management Science